ShakeefAhmedRakin/TeaHouse-Tailwind-daisyUI/README.md

 - [Technologies Used](#technologies-used)
 - [Credits](#credits)

+## Work in Progress

+Please note that this project is currently a work in progress.
+Sections of the website may be incomplete, and features are still being developed.
+Updates will be made to enhance and finalize the project.

 ## Demo

-Explore the live demo of the project [here](https://shakeefahmedrakin.github.io/TeaHouse-Tailwind-daisyUI/).
+Explore the live demo of the current state of the project [here](https://shakeefahmedrakin.github.io/TeaHouse-Tailwind-daisyUI/).

 ## Features